connectivecpp/utility-rack/README.md

 ### Make Byte Array

 Since `std::byte` pointers are used as a general buffer interface, a small utility function from Blitz Rakete as posted on Stackoverflow (see [References](doc/references.md)) is useful to simplify creation of byte buffers, specially for testing purposes.

+### Cast Pointer To

+Using `reinterpret_cast` in C++ may mean undefined (even if well understood and executionally correct) behavior.
+In networking and other types of I/O processing it is a common need to convert a pointer to a `char *`, or in C++ 17 (and later) a `std::byte *`.

+The `cast_ptr_to` utility conveniently combines a static cast to `void *` with a static cast to a specified (via function template parameter) type.
+Typically the destination type is a `std::byte` pointer.

+If the destination type is unrelated to the original type (and is not a `void *` or some form of `char *` such as `std::byte *`) undefined behavior will still occur.
+However, if converting the pointer to a `std::byte` pointer and then back to the original pointer type, the behavior is well defined and safe.

 A detailed overview of the utility classes is [available here](doc/utility.md).